 Read on to learn more about how to clean sex toys correctly.

-Sex toys have become an increasingly popular, more than half of all surveyed participants had used a sex toy at some point.
+Sex toys have become an increasingly popular part of our sex lives in recent years.
+According to a study published by The Canadian Journal of Human Sexuality, more than half of all surveyed participants had used a sex toy at some point.
 But just like with any other type of sexual activity, there are certain steps that you need to follow to ensure sex toy safety.

 The first thing you need to know is that not all sex toys should be cleaned using the same technique.
 The best way to clean your sex toys will largely depend on the material that they’re made of.
 Cleaning your sex toys properly won’t just help keep you safe from STDs and other infections, but it will also prolong the life of your toys.
 And since we all know that sex toys can be rather expensive, we know that you want to keep them in good shape for as long as possible!